 Respiratory therapy salary depends on level of education, geographical location, experience and the type of care setting they work in.
 The median registered respiratory therapist salary across the U.S. is $51,400 to $58,200 per year.
 Certified respiratory therapists have an annual median salary range of 43,400 to $48,800, depending on geographical location.
 (2)

 Respiratory therapy careers can enable caring individuals to provide essential, life-giving patient care.
 Anyone who enjoys working with people and helping to improve lives will find respiratory therapy a rewarding, gratifying career choice.
-Those interested in respiratory therapy may also be interested in learning how to become a Respiratory Nurse or a Pulmonologist.
+Click here for a list to get your respiratory therapist degree online.